charbelraffoul/ada-website/index.md

   </p>

   <p class="ds-lead">
-    This hierarchy allows us to study how common forces — such as energy price shocks — affect groups of firms with similar characteristics rather than individual stocks.
+    This hierarchy allows us to study how common forces. such as energy price shocks, affect groups of firms with similar characteristics rather than individual stocks.
 In what follows, we focus primarily on sectors, while occasionally zooming in on specific industries when finer distinctions are informative.
 All analyses are conducted using monthly data.